-Only courses awarded grades of "C" or better are eligible to satisfy graduation requirements.
+Only courses awarded grades of "C" or better are eligible to satisfy graduation requirements which includes moving to candidacy status.
+Any student receiving any single grade below "C", including "Cminus," or any two grades of C+ or lower, will be subject to dismissal from the program at the discretion of the LeBow PhD Director.
 Departments may have their own standards and grading requirements beyond those used by the university.
 At a minimum, you must maintain a minimum 3.0 ("B" average) cumulative grade point average (GPA) to remain in good academic standing.
-Please see "Student Performance" (page 21) for more details.
+Please see "Student Performance" for more details.